Hunter Huss High School

 Hunter Huss High School (abbreviated HHHS) is a public high school in the Gaston County Schools school district located in Gastonia, NC.
 It is the oldest existing high school building still used as a high school in Gaston County.
 Its attendance range covers southwestern Gaston County and includes the western portions of the City of Gastonia as well as the communities of South Gastonia and Crowders Mountain, and the surrounding rural area.
 The current principal is Ms. Kelsey Elms.

 History

-Hunter Huss was opened in 1962 and named for Cherryville native and Superintendent of Gaston County Schools W. Hunter Huss (1902-1971) who served in that position from 1937 to 1968.
+Hunter Huss was opened in 1962 and was named for W. Hunter Huss (1902-1971), a Cherryville native and Superintendent of Gaston County Schools from 1937 to 1968.
 The cost of construction at the time was $2.1 million, or $ in current value.
 The school opened to 818 ninth and tenth grade students on August 29, 1962.
 Two years later, it had 1,554 in grades ninth through twelfth.

 Academics

 Hunter Huss High School's Career Academy is part of Gaston County Schools' "School Choice Programs."
 The Career Academy prepares students for careers "in business, trade and industry, food service, public safety, health science, and technology."
 Previously, Hunter Huss was an International Baccalaureate (IB) World School.